mcmoodoo/arg25-Projects/zk-game/README.md

 **PROJECT OPEN SOURCE REPO**: https://github.com/mcmoodoo/zk-ogs

-A zero-knowledge implementation of the classic rock-paper-scissors game where Player 1 commits their move, Player 2 joins with their move directly, and Player 1 reveals with ZK proofs to resolve the game on-chain.
+A zero-knowledge implementation of the classic rock-paper-scissors game where Player 1 creates a game by committing it's move (`keccak256(move || salt)`) with a zk proof, Player 2 joins with their move directly, and Player 1 reveals with ZK proofs to resolve the game on-chain.

 The project includes two game modes: